Breaking the Cycle of Mom Rage and How to Calm Your Nerves

 How to Repair After an Outburst

 Here is the most important part: you will mess up again.
 Breaking the cycle isn’t a straight line; it’s more of a spiral.
-The goal isn’t to never yell; it’s to handle the aftermath with integrity.
+The goal isn’t to yell; it’s to handle the aftermath with integrity.
 This is where you can actually build a stronger relationship with your child.

 The Power of the “Repair”